 He is married to Becky, who happens to be the church administrator, and together they have two grown children, Zach and Katelyn, one wonderful son-in-law Lucas Hillman, and three beautiful grandchildren – Schaffer (named after Pastor Randy’s middle name), Gideon, and Augustin.

-Part 4 – The Proof of the Pudding Is In the Eating Pastor Randy Evans, January 14, 2018
+Part 4 – The Crucifixion of My Old Man Pastor Randy Evans, June 24, 2018